pezipink/asi64/README.md

 * `*=` instructs the assembler to move to and assemble from the memory location provided
 * You can use $ and % for hex and binary literals.
 These work anywhere, not just inside {  } blocks.
+* Binary literals can also contain any amount of `_` characters, to visuall split groups of bits.
 * `@` is used for immediate addressing mode.
 The traditional `lda #42` is written as `lda @42`
 * Indexed addressing modes are the same, but without a comma.  `sta $0400,x` becomes `sta $0400 x`
 * Indirect addressing modes I had to butcher a bit, since the traditional parens would have messed everything up.
 Currently, it is denoted by the `£` character, as it is the only one I could find that isn't used for something in racket already.
 Therefore,  `sta ($0400),y` becomes `sta £ $0400 y` and `jmp ($4000)` becomes `jmp £ $4000`